 |A minimum length of overnight break between contact hours?||Yes (one day’s classes shouldn’t begin less than 12 hours after the previous day’s ended)||No|

 |A limit on contact hours assigned on weekends?||Yes||No|

 |Bonus compensation for weekend contact hours?||Yes (credit for time-and-a-half)||No|

 |A measurement of workload given before the work assignment begins?||Yes (the SWF)||No (only a statement of the number of contact hours and contact days)|

 |A schedule required before classes begin?||Yes (at least two weeks in advance)||No|

 |The ability to grieve workload assignments through the Workload Monitoring Group?||Yes||No|

 Now, as the preface stated, these are limits that are guaranteed by the SWF or MWA, respectively.
 However, if you wished to enter into a Modified Workload Agreement, there is every reason to think that such limits can (and should) be negotiated with your chair, although they’re not explicitly guaranteed by the Collective Agreement.

 As you can see from the chart above, some aspects of workload can be negotiated under the SWF as well.
-The important difference is that, with the SWF, the default is that a prof can teach no more than six sections, unless she agrees in writing to teach more.
+The important difference is that, with the SWF, the default is that a prof can work no more than 44 hours in total, unless she agrees in writing to work more.
 In an MWA, on the other hand, the default is that a prof will teach as many sections as the manager chooses, unless they both explicitly agree to limit that number.